|Day 1||Arrival in Siem Reap|

 Kulen Outreach understands that risk is an inherent part of our program.
 We visit remote destinations, expose our volunteers to unfamiliar surroundings, and encourage personal growth and development through new experiences.
 We also understand that each traveler is an individual with his or her own distinctive perspective and limitations.
 Whether trying new foods, visiting a temple, or exploring undeveloped areas, Kulen Outreach believes risk management is a fundamental component for positive transformations.
 Our passion and commitment to safeguarding our students and staff is driven by strong leadership and executed successfully throughout our ground teams and partners.

-Our program is designed for positive and level-headed students, young professionals and adults with a passion for and interest in experiential learning and travel.
+Our program is designed for positive, proactive and level-headed students, young professionals and adults with a passion for and interest in experiential learning and travel.
 Volunteers should be culturally sensitive and ready to immerse themselves into another culture.
 The experience of truly living as a Cambodian and interacting with local Cambodians is something most tourists never experience while visiting Cambodia.